wiz-lang/wiz/readme.md

 - .smc
 - .pce
 - .a26
-- In some of the above cases, the CPU architecture automatically detected by the output format.
+- In some cases, the CPU architecture can be automatically detected by the output format being written.

 The License
 -----------